wessenstam/esxi_stageworkshop/README.md

    2. Enable DRS and disable Admission Control
    3. Upload ISO Images and OVA Templates in a newly created Content Library
    4. Deploy AutoAD for DNS and Authentication

+      > During this step, in rare cases, the AutoAD is not starting due to Powershell.
+It needs to have a user interact with the script.
+If the script is stuck for 45 minutes it will stop.
+To make sure the script progresses, check the logs (in the console).
+After approx 15 minutes the script should progress to the next steps.
+If not, please open the UI of the AutoAD VM and interact with the VM.
+After that the script will pick up the AutoAD progress and move forward.

    5. Deploy CentOS 7 VM and turns it into a Template so it can be used with Calm
    6. Deploy the WindowsTools VM